Identity & Access Management Implementation Plan (Step-by-Step)

 Start with your biggest blind spots.
 Identity analytics gaps still trip up most teams, leaving zero-trust dreams stuck in PowerPoint slides.
 Written policy is where you force that consistency across cloud providers.

-Match cadence to risk: high-impact roles get monthly reviews, everything else can wait a quarter.
-Some industries, such as healthcare (HIPAA) and finance (GLBA, SOX), often need tighter timelines, so bake those into the calendar upfront.
+- Regulated industries.
+Healthcare (HIPAA) and finance (GLBA, SOX) often need tighter cadences, so bake those into the calendar upfront.

 Step 5: Build JML Automations (Weeks 7–8)